 The combined Bachelor's/Master's Degree program offers four options:

-- Mathematical Sciences (BA) / Pure Mathematics (MS)
+- Mathematical Sciences (BA/BS) / Pure Mathematics (MS)

 - Mathematical Sciences (BA) / Secondary Education Mathematical Sciences (MEd)

 Students apply to one of these programs in spring of their junior year; interested students should meet with the Graduate Program Director.
 Students accepted into this program take a maximum of twelve graduate credit hours as three courses in their senior year; these graduate courses apply toward both undergraduate and graduate Mathematical Sciences requirements.

 Mathematical Sciences (BA) / Secondary Education Mathematics (MEd)

 This combined degree program of the College of Science and Health and the College of Education was collaboratively developed, and is governed and taught by faculty from these units.